The Core Curriculum

 The Core Curriculum is the foundation of every AUC student’s education — the heart of the liberal arts experience.
 It includes courses in writing, language and information literacy; philosophic and scientific thinking; Arab history, literature and society; and foundational classes in the natural sciences, social sciences and humanities.

-The Core Curriculum prepares you to be a well-rounded individual, excelling not just in your chosen field of study, but ensuring that you are able to think for yourself, solve problems outside your field and quickly pick up new skills in today's ever-changing world.
+The Core Curriculum prepares you to be a well-rounded individual, excelling not just in your chosen field of study but ensuring that you can think for yourself, solve problems outside your field and quickly pick up new skills in today's ever-changing world.

 The Core Curriculum also aims to enhance your writing skills — and thereby your ability to reason and construct an argument — in both English and Arabic.
 Instruction ranges from small seminars and regular classes to large lectures.
-All courses, with the exception of the Information Literacy Clinic, give letter grades and academic credit.
+All courses, except the Information Literacy Clinic, give letter grades and academic credit.

 AUC’s Core Curriculum is designed to ensure that you:

-- Acquire basic language and literacy skills, such as reading, writing and speaking English fluently; possess a basic competence in Arabic; and are familiar with basic library and information technology skills.
+- Acquire basic language and literacy skills, such as reading, writing and speaking English fluently; possess basic competence in Arabic; and are familiar with basic library and information technology skills

 - Encounter patterns of rational thought and argumentation that underpin the world’s great intellectual traditions, as well as ways in which science addresses and seeks to comprehend the natural world

 - Acquire familiarity with the modern Arab world and its historical and literary heritage